-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ladson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ladson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ladson is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ladson who work in office and administrative support (19.54%), sales jobs (10.52%), and management occupations (7.22%).
+There are especially a lot of people living in Ladson who work in office and administrative support (15.45%), sales jobs (9.62%), and food service (9.47%).

-The citizens of Ladson are slightly less educated than the national average of 21.84% for the average city or town: 15.09% of adults in Ladson have a bachelor's degree or advanced degree
+The percentage of adults in Ladson with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.13% of adults in Ladson have a bachelor's degree or advanced degree.

 Ladson is an extremely ethnically-diverse town.
 The people who call Ladson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ladson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ladson include English, German, Italian, and Polish.
+Ladson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.20% of the town’s residents.
+Important ancestries of people in Ladson include German, Irish, English, Italian, and French.

 The most common language spoken in Ladson is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.